 - System specs

 - Your current rate structure and how much you are paying today.

 - Anticipated rate increases over the 25 year useful life of the system.

 - Anticipated array production / savings on your current bill.

 - Savings from the above programs and incentives

 If you think solar may be right for your business, please contact Sun-Wind Solutions today at (203) 255-3714, or fill out our online form so we can begin the process today.
 It could be one of the best business decisions you will ever make.
-Visit our Commercial Solar page for more information, or you can view a Production Array Example in Real Time.
+Visit our Commercial Solar page for more information.

 Sources: Solar Energy Industries Association 2016 report; Solar Power Now